-Pressure upstream of the gas train P3)(Fig. 18 a page 21) as declared by EN 676, with 0 mbar in the combustion chamber and at maximum burner output.
+(2) Pressure upstream of the gas train P3)(Fig. 18 on page 21) as declared by EN 676, with 0 mbar in the combustion chamber and the burner at maximum output.

-Sound pressure measured in manufacturer's combustion laboratory, with burner operating on test boiler and at maximum rated output.
+(3) Sound pressure measured in manufacturer's combustion laboratory, with burner operating on a test boiler and at maximum rated output.

 "The sound power is measured using the "Free Field" method, required by the EN 15036 standard, and according to an "Accuracy: Category 3" measurement, as described by the EN ISO 3746 Standard."

-The burner is factory set for FS1 operation (1 stop every 24 hours); it can be converted to FS2 operation (continuous - 1 stop every 72 hours), by changing the parameters using the menu of the AZL Display.
+(4) The burner is factory set for FS1 operation (1 stop every 24 hours); it can be converted to FS2 operation (continuous - 1 stop every 72 hours), by changing the parameters using the menu of the AZL Display.

-4.6 Burner weight and packaging size
+4.6 Packaging dimensions and burner weight

-The overall dimensions of the burner including packaging are given in Fig. 1.
-The weight of the burner is indicated in Tab.
+The maximum dimensions of the burner including packaging are given in Fig. 1.
+The weight of the burner is shown in Tab.
 E.

-Burner (kg) Burner + packaging (kg) 1100 approx. 1180
+Burner (kg) Burner + packaging (kg)

+1100 approx. 1180